by Wine Owners

 'Passion Asset' is a phrase of two halves.
 Alongside all the asset-focused work we do here at Wine Owners, we try to indulge the passion-focused bit too.
 Jonathan Reeve returned today from five busy days touring and tasting around eastern Sicily.
 Below is a summary of the trip, and five suggestions for Sicilian wines worth adding to your cellar (with a 5 – 10 year drinking window).

 Erupting with Pride

 Sicily has confidently reinvented itself in the past fifteen years, and is clearly proud of its achievements.
 Bulk blending wines have now been moved firmly to the background, and the island’s wineries are focusing their attention (and ours) firmly on quality wines and regional styles.
 Nowhere is the pride more obvious than around Etna.
-It seems so overt there that it borders on a sense of superiority, forgivable only because of the wines’ clear quality and the vineyards’ lofty perspective over the rest of the island.
+It seems so overt there that it borders on a sense of superiority, forgivable only because of the wines’ clear quality and First floors’ lofty perspective over the rest of the island.
 Etna remains the island's flagbearer, its wines a clear step or two ahead of the other regions in the charge towards quality and international recognition.
 Etna wines are blessed with pure fruit flavours, stunning ruby-like colouring, and the excellent acidity which is a signature of volcanic soils.

 Wild and high atop Etna, Cornelissen’s volcanic ‘Magma’ Vineyard (900m)